The Leray transform: factorization, dual $CR$ structures and model hypersurfaces in $\mathbb{C}\mathbb{P}^2$: Introduction

 \begin{theorem} Let $\bm{L}_{\beta}$ denote the Leray transform of $\cs_{\beta}$, and $\sigma = dx_1 \wedge dy_1 \wedge dx_2$.
 Then $\bm{L}_{\beta}:L^2(\cs_{\beta},\sigma) \to L^2(\cs_{\beta},\sigma)$ is a bounded operator with norm

 \end{theorem}

 It is rare to compute exact norms of operators, so this result is interesting in its own right.
 But this computation also has significant import since the $\cs_{\beta}$ serve as models in local geometric considerations.
 Given a smooth, strongly $\C$-convex hypersurface $\cs \subset \C\mathbb{P}^2$, the $\cs_{\beta}$ can be used to locally approximate $\cs$ to two orders of tangency.
-Indeed for each $p\in \cs$, there is an automorphism of $\C\mathbb{P}^2$ -- see equation \eqref{E:ProjTrans} -- moving $p$ to the origin such that the degree two Taylor expansion of $\cs$ under this coordinate change is given by a unique $\cs_{\beta(p)}$, $0\le\beta(p)<1$.
-The precise formulation of this statement will be given in Section \ref{S:Background}.
+Indeed for each fixed $\zeta^*\in \cs$, there is an automorphism of $\C\mathbb{P}^2$ -- see equation \eqref{E:ProjTrans} -- moving $\zeta^*$ to the origin such that the degree two Taylor expansion of $\cs$ after this coordinate change is given by a unique $\cs_{\beta(\zeta^*)}$, $0\le\beta(\zeta^*)<1$.
+The precise formulation of this statement is given in Section \ref{S:Background}.

 The mapping properties of the one-dimensional Cauchy transform are well-studied.
 In \cite{KerSte78a}, Kerzman and Stein relate the Cauchy transform, $\bm{C}$, on a smooth bounded domain $\Omega \subset \C$ to the Szeg\H o projection and show that the two operators coincide if and only if $\Omega$ is a disc.
 It follows that $\norm{\bm{C}}_2\ge1$ with equality if and only if $\Omega$ is a disc.
-However, it can also be extracted from this work that the {\em essential} $L^2$-norm $\norm{\bm{C}}_e = 1$ for every smooth $\Omega \subset \C$.
+However, it can also be extracted from this work that the {\em essential} $L^2$-norm $\norm{\bm{C}}_{\sf{ess}} = 1$ for every smooth $\Omega \subset \C$.
 (Recall that the essential norm -- see \cite{CowMacBook95} -- measures the distance to the set of compact operators; it often occurs in localized analysis.)
 See \cite{BarBol07, Bol07, Bol06} for related results about $\bm{C}$.